sagiegurari/node-spider-script/README.md

 };
 ```

+## Spider Dependency Issue
+Due to a bug in spider 0.1.x, currently spider 0.07 is the latest supported version.

+Once the issue is fixed, the package.json will be updated with the relevant version.

 ## Release History

+ * 2014-11-29   v0.0.12  Updated spider dependency
  * 2014-11-29   v0.0.11  Internal improvements
  * 2014-11-22   v0.0.10  Internal improvements
  * 2014-11-22   v0.0.7   JSDoc changes